Treatments And Technologies We Use To Treat Migraines

 The painful points that you feel in certain points with deep tissue massage are called ‘myofascial trigger points.
 These painful points of tension and disturbance in the muscles can cause a great deal of pain.

 Trigger points in the neck and jaw are a major factor in many cases of migraines.
 Releasing these points not only brings relief for many patients, often the migraine can be felt to increase or ‘come on’ as they are worked upon.
+We find that if you can trigger a migraine by pressing on a muscle point you can help greatly with the migraine history by releasing that point over time.

 The small joints in the upper part of your neck are called ‘facet joints’.
 Facet joints are knuckle-sized cartilage joints that are richly innervated with sensory nerve endings and can be major pain generators if they aren’t happy.